michalc/projections/README.md

 - Nested standard arrays are flattened to typed arrays.
 - `+=` used instead of array join...
 - `+` is used over `+=` where possible
+- Use integer SVG coordinates to avoid converting floating points to strings, which is slow, while keeping SVG sub-pixel rendering for small features.

 ### DOM